gabriellegall/dbt_netsuite/README.md

 # Identified risks and mitigation actions
 ## Incremental load discrepancy
 - **Problem**: One of the main risks is that the complex incremental update of the dwh table using the previously described incremental load is somehow flawed.
-- **Solution**: To control this risk, a test scenario has been designed to **control any row difference between the staging layer and the DWH layer using a hash of all columns and a full-outer join**.
-As a measure of safety (and performance), a primary key constraint has been applied on the dwh layer to ensure that no duplicate can ever be loaded or historized.
+- **Solution**: To control this risk, a test scenario has been designed to **control any row difference between the staging layer and the dwh layer using a hash of all columns and a full-outer join**.
+As an extra measure of safety (and performance), a primary key constraint has been applied on the dwh layer to ensure that no duplicate can ever be loaded or historized.

 ## Changing schemas and maintenance
 - **Problem**: Since the ERP was recently implemented and is constantly evolving, several new fields will be integrated and the table schemas will evolve frequently.
 - **Solution**: To control this risk, **the schema of all tables is only defined once**.
 Historized dimension tables are defined in the snapshots scripts, while transactions with transaction lines are defined under a single preparation script (under 'prep'). **Any change to those scripts will automatically propagate to the upper datawarehouse layer ('dwh'), business layers ('bus') and the dataset layers ('ds')**.
-This automatic propagation is managed using the '*' operator and the dbt_utils.star() function.
+This automatic propagation is managed using the SQL '*' operator and the Dbt dbt_utils.star() function.

 ## Repeated code and typos
 - **Problem**: